mixxxdj/mixxx/CODE_OF_CONDUCT.md

-# Chromium Code of Conduct
+# Mixxx Code of Conduct

-Google and the Chromium team are committed to preserving and fostering a diverse, welcoming community.
-Below is our community code of conduct, which applies to our repos and organizations, mailing lists, blog content, and any other Chromium-supported communication group, as well as any private communication initiated in the context of these spaces.
+The Mixxx team is committed to preserving and fostering a diverse, welcoming community.
+Below is our community code of conduct, which applies to our repos and organizations, mailing lists, forums, IRC channels, blog content, and any other Mixxx-supported communication group, as well as any private communication initiated in the context of these spaces.

 Simply put, community discussions should be

  * respectful and kind;
- * about Chromium;
+ * about Mixxx;
  * about features and code, not the individuals involved.

 ## Be respectful and constructive.